-The physical needs that must be addressed without the aid of professional care givers in increased tenfold when the SHTF health planning also includes senior citizens or loved ones with a chronic medical condition.
+The physical needs that must be addressed without the aid of professional caregivers in increased tenfold when the SHTF health planning also includes senior citizens or loved ones with chronic medical conditions.

-Stockpiling as much prescription as the laws allows is the first step – but the doctors, insurance companies, and pharmacies will not be sympathetic to your desire to prep for a coming doomsday disaster.
+Stockpiling as much prescription as the laws allow is the first step – but the doctors, insurance companies, and pharmacies will not be sympathetic to your desire to prep for a coming disaster.

 Be prepared for a shocked or disapproving reaction from the medical professional, but do not allow rudeness or mocking of your SHTF planning deter you from accomplishing this important survival goal.

 In some cases, over-the-counter variations of prescription medicines could be readily available and affordable.
 Vitamins that can help strengthen the body against some health woes also exist and could help keep the senior citizens, and the rest of the family, in optimal health.